graphql/graphql-scalars/README.md

 available reference documents.
 We will permit small edits which do not change specification semantics, such as typo fixes.

-A new version of a Custom Scalar specification should have a new scalar name, either with a number appended such as `<scalar-name>2`, or a different name such as `OffsetDateTime` to differentiate from `DateTime`.
+A new version of a custom scalar specification should have a new scalar name, either with a number appended such as `<scalar-name>2`, or a different name such as `OffsetDateTime` to differentiate from `DateTime`.

 ## Licensing

-Specifications contributed to the GraphQL Scalars repository are part of the GraphQL Specification Project and are made available by the [Joint Development Foundation](https://www.jointdevelopment.org/).
+Specifications contributed to the GraphQL scalars repository are part of the GraphQL Specification Project and are made available by the [Joint Development Foundation](https://www.jointdevelopment.org/).
 The current [GraphQL Working Group](https://github.com/graphql/graphql-wg) charter, which